temporalio/documentation/docs-src/go/how-to-send-a-signal-from-a-workflow-in-go.md

   - how-to
 ---

-A Signal can be sent from within a Workflow to a different Workflow Execution using the [`SignalExternalWorkflow`](https://pkg.go.dev/go.temporal.io/sdk/workflow#SignalExternalWorkflow) function from the `go.temporal.io/sdk/workflow` package.
+A Signal can be sent from within a Workflow to a different Workflow Execution using the [`SignalExternalWorkflow`](https://pkg.go.dev/go.temporal.io/sdk/workflow#SignalExternalWorkflow) API from the `go.temporal.io/sdk/workflow` package.

 ```go
 // ...